A Detailed Guide to API Development

 In business, there’s always time that can be saved and dollars that can be better spent.
 The more fluidly and efficiently the mechanism runs, the further it will go.

 Business leaders know that the gears that comprise the mechanism include more than just the right people in the right positions.
 Now, more than ever, technology plays a massive role in day-to-day operations.
 The right digital tools don’t only assist the human capital that powers products and services.
-The right digital tools provide their own capabilities that allow people to do more and companies to do better.
+The right digital tools provide their own capabilities that allow people to do more and allow companies to do better.

 APIs have emerged as a critical component in an organization’s operations.

 To more fully understand just how critical APIs are for an organization’s growth, let’s consider just one of the key features of APIs: they can be relatively easy to create and manage.
-This has been leveraged across the web, by independent developers looking to create successful APIs, to major corporations like Twitter looking to expand their reach by opening access to their platform via external APIs.
+This has been leveraged across the web, from independent developers looking to create successful APIs, to major corporations like Twitter looking to expand their reach by opening access to their platform via external APIs.

 In this article, we’ll explore some reasons why your organization should build an API, provide you with tools for developing APIs, and share best practices for API development.